-Finally it´s there: it´s time for my long-awaited flight to Chile.
+Finally time has come: It´s time for my long-awaited flight to Chile.
 Over 100 days I had to wait until I can finally see my partner in crime again – couldn´t be more excited!
 But before I´ll finally fall into his arms I have to overcome a long haul flight – 17 hours with a little stopover in Paris.
-I hope this time everything goes smoothly and my bad experiences with this airport will be compensated again.
+I hope this time everything goes smoothly and my bad experiences with the stop-over airport in Paris will be compensated again.
 To make the flight as comfortable as possible, I made some flight preparations.
 I´d like to share my experiences with you guys and maybe one or the other tip is still new for you and might help you on your next long flight.

 - The water bottle – my friend and helper